 How to transfer large amounts of money to the Philippines

 If you’re sending a lump sum of money to the Philippines, send it with Azimo.
-When you register with Azimo, your first two transfers (five for Azimo Business) are fee-free.

-After that, use the award-winning Azimo app to set up currency exchange rate alerts for the Philippino peso, so you always know the best times to send money.
+Use the award-winning Azimo app to set up currency exchange rate alerts for the Philippino peso, so you always know the best times to send money.

 How to send money to Filipino bank accounts with Azimo